 The P.S.
 Story

 As a hopeful author, and avid traveler, I always found I could express myself and my gratitude to others best via written words.
 The people who let you rest easy, the ones you call in the dark of the night-the one's who need you to be close but don't even need you to say anything.
 These people deserve to be appreciated.
-And as I met more and more of these kinds of gems from across the world, post cards, love letters, and handwritten words became my weapon of choice.
+And as I met more and more of these kind of gems from across the world, post cards, love letters, and handwritten words became my weapon of choice.

 Then, 2020 stopped everything.
 I had just moved back to America, and gotten engaged.
 We had to cancel our wedding plans.
 Postpone our trips to see family and friends in Jamaica, South Africa, and Uganda.
 And suddenly I not only missed my loved ones from distant places, but I also missed my loved ones nearby.
 We were in quarantine and a deep feeling of isolation began to set in on what felt like much of the world.